edsu/inkdroid.org/_posts/2018-07-12-thanks-edgi.md

 - python
 ---

+*TLDR; I created a small command line utility [waybackprov] to help try to understand who is doing all the work of deciding what needs to get archived from the web ... like Pruitt's (now deleted) Twitter timeline.*

+---

 Last week, amidst at least 14 separate federal investigations by the Government Accountability Office, [Scott Pruitt] resigned from his post as the head of the Environmental Protection Agency.
 Soon afterwards he deleted the Twitter account